-- Basic indicators that provide a baseline profile of the knowledge and skills of students. - Contextual indicators that show how such skills relate to important demographic, social, economic and educational variables. - Indicators on trends that emerge from the on-going nature of the data collection and that show changes in outcome levels and distributions, and in relationships between student-level and school-level background variables and outcomes.
+- Basic indicators that provide a baseline profile of the knowledge and skills of students. - Indicators derived from the contextual questionnaire that show how such skills relate to important demographic, social, economic and educational variables. - Indicators on trends that emerge from the on-going nature of the data collection and that show changes in outcome levels and distributions, and in relationships between student-level and school-level background variables and outcomes.

 Although indicators are an adequate means of drawing attention to important issues, they do not provide answers to policy questions.
-PISA has therefore also developed a policy-oriented analysis plan that goes beyond the reporting of indicators.
+Therefore, PISA has also developed a policy-oriented analysis plan that goes beyond the reporting of indicators.